tmcb82/ota/README.md

 Red Bull TV (HD, 720p)<br>
 Olympic Channel (HD, 720p)<br>

-*During commercials short segments will loop often and feel stuck but this is normal and the show will resume.
+†During commercials short segments will loop often and feel stuck but this is normal and the show will resume.

 M3U8 location:<br>